What Is Cancer?

 Normal cells in the body

 The body is made up of trillions of living cells.
-Normal body cells grow, divide, and die in an orderly fashion.
+Normal body cells grow, divide to make new cells, and die in an orderly way.
 During the early years of a person’s life, normal cells divide faster to allow the person to grow.
 After the person becomes an adult, most cells divide only to replace worn-out or dying cells or to repair injuries.

 How cancer starts

 Cells become cancer cells because of DNA (deoxyribonucleic acid) damage.
-DNA is in every cell and it directs all the cell’s actions.
-In a normal cell, when DNA gets damaged the cell either repairs the damage or the cell dies.
-In cancer cells, the damaged DNA is not repaired, and the cell doesn’t die like it should.
+DNA is in every cell and it directs all its actions.
+In a normal cell, when DNA is damaged the cell either repairs the damage or dies.
+In cancer cells, the damaged DNA is not repaired, but the cell doesn’t die like it should.
 Instead, the cell goes on making new cells that the body doesn’t need.
-These new cells all have the same abnormal DNA as the first cell does.
+These new cells all have the same damaged DNA as the first abnormal cell does.

-People can inherit abnormal DNA, but most DNA damage is caused by mistakes that happen while the normal cell is reproducing or by something in the environment.
+People can inherit abnormal DNA (it’s passed on from their parents), but most often DNA damage is caused by mistakes that happen while the normal cell is reproducing or by something in the environment.
 Sometimes the cause of the DNA damage may be something obvious like cigarette smoking or sun exposure.
 But it’s rare to know exactly what caused any one person’s cancer.

 In most cases, the cancer cells form a tumor.
+Over time, the tumors can replace normal tissue, crowd it, or push it aside.
 Some cancers, like leukemia, rarely form tumors.
 Instead, these cancer cells involve the blood and blood-forming organs and circulate through other tissues where they grow.

 How cancer spreads

-Cancer cells often travel to other parts of the body where they begin to grow and form new tumors.
+Cancer cells often travel to other parts of the body where they can grow and form new tumors.
 This happens when the cancer cells get into the body’s bloodstream or lymph vessels.
-Over time, the tumors replace normal tissue.
 The process of cancer spreading is called metastasis.

 How cancers differ

 Different types of cancer can behave very differently.
 For instance, lung cancer and skin cancer are very different diseases.
 They grow at different rates and respond to different treatments.
-This is why people with cancer need treatment that is aimed at their kind of cancer.
+This is why people with cancer need treatment that’s aimed at their kind of cancer.

 Tumors that are not cancer

-Not all tumors are cancer.
+A tumor is an abnormal lump or collection of cells, but not all tumors are cancer.
 Tumors that aren’t cancer are called benign.
 Benign tumors can cause problems – they can grow very large and press on healthy organs and tissues.
-But they cannot grow into (invade) other tissues.
+But they can’t grow into (invade) other tissues.
 Because they can’t invade, they also can’t spread to other parts of the body (metastasize).
-These tumors are almost never life threatening.
+These tumors are seldom life threatening.